SeaRise/SQL-On-File/README.md

 (select a, b, c, d from example where a > 90) t1 join (select a, b, c, d  from example where a < 10) t2 on (t1.a%10) = t2.a;

-create table output path 'example\output.txt' as select t1.a, t1.b, t1.c, t1.d from
+create table output path 'example\output' as select t1.a, t1.b, t1.c, t1.d from
 (select a, b, c, d from example where a > 90) t1 join (select a, b, c, d  from example where a < 10) t2 on (t1.a%10) = t2.a;